 As far as griftings go, a payday of $330 million is by no means a simple street con.
-Between the years 1995 and 1998 fraudster and con artist Emmanuel Nwude pulled off the third largest con in history by selling a Nigerian fake airport to a Brazilian bank for $242 million USD.
+Between the years 1995-1998 fraudster and con artist Emmanuel Nwude pulled off the third-largest con in history – the Nigerian fake airport scam – after selling it to a Brazilian bank for US$242 million.

 Before Nigerian internet scams became synonymous with your original early 2000s email account, Nwude successfully convinced an unassuming bank manager by the name of Nelson Sakaguchi that he was selling a yet-to-be-built airport for a price of AU$330 million.

 As the former director of the Union Bank of Nigeria himself, Nwude was privy to confidential information that was crucial to him pulling off his long con.
 Using this information he then impersonated the Governor of the Central Bank of Nigeria at the time, Paul Ogwuma, and connected with Sakaguchi to inform him of a mouth-watering deal – Nigeria’s plan to build a brand new airport in Abuja.

-To juice it up a bit for poor Sakaguchi, Nwude promised the head of the Brazilian bank a commission fee to the tune of $10 million USD if the deal was approved.
+To juice it up a bit for poor Sakaguchi, Nwude promised the head of the Brazilian bank a commission fee to the tune of US$10 million if the deal was approved.
 To get it over the line, Sakaguchi paid $191 million in cash (as you do) and the remainder in the form of outstanding interest awaited patiently for the construction of said Nigerian fake airport.